 The gasoline your parents put into their car is a liquid.
-This is important because when we talk about natural gas, we are talking about a real gas.
+We know this because it could spill on the ground and we could see it.

 It is NOT like the natural gas that comes into your home.
 Natural gas is a real GAS.
 You can't touch it.